 Tell us about you…

-I like the smell of fresh ink on paper and cashing in loyalty cards for coffee.
+I like the smell of fresh ink on paper, losing hours in bookshops, and campsites with good views.

 What does Sheffield mean to you?